-As stated in the datasheet from Webroot, the Webroot’s sensor network identifies many key IP threat types, including spam sources, Windows exploits, botnets, scanners, and others.
-(See the flow diagram on the datasheet)
+As stated in the data sheet from Webroot, the Webroot’s sensor network identifies many key IP threat types, including spam sources, Windows exploits, botnets, scanners, and others.
+(See the flow diagram on the data sheet)

 iprep client uses the HTTP GET method to get the absolute IP list from Webroot for the first time.
-Subsequently, it checks delta changes once every 5 minutes.
+Later, it checks delta changes once every 5 minutes.

 Make sure the NetScaler appliance has Internet access and DNS is configured before you use the IP Reputation feature.

-NetScaler applaince should be able to connect to wiprep-rtu.s3-us-west-2.amazonaws.com on port 443 to obtain IP data from AWS.
+wiprep-daily.*.amazonaws.comon port 443 to obtain IP data from AWS.

-Note that each packet engine requires at least 4GB to function properly when IP Reputation feature is enabled.
+Each packet engine requires at least 4 GB to function properly when the IP Reputation feature is enabled.